octimot/StoryToolkitAI/FEATURES.md

 When both options are set, the Max.
 Words per Line is ignored.
 Only works if Increased Time Precision is enabled.

-**Split on Punctuation** (version 0.17.19) splits the transcript lines at the punctuation marks set in the Preferences window - the default punctuation marks are: `. ! ? …` This might not always be the best option, for eg. if your text contains many abbreviations (Dr., Mr. etc.), but you could still activate it and then manually fix the transcript afterwards.
+**Split on Punctuation** splits the transcript lines at the punctuation marks set in the Preferences window - the default punctuation marks are: `. ! ? …` This might not always be the best option, for eg. if your text contains many abbreviations (Dr., Mr. etc.), but you could still activate it and then manually fix the transcript afterwards.
 We're looking for ways to improve this using AI.
 Only works if Increased Time Precision is enabled.

-**Prevent Gaps Shorter Than** (version 0.17.19) allows you to specify a minimum duration for the gaps between transcript segments.
+**Prevent Gaps Shorter Than** allows you to specify a minimum duration for the gaps between transcript segments.
 If the gap between two segments is shorter than the specified duration, the end time of the previous segment will be extended to the start time of the next segment.
 This is useful especially if you want to avoid having too many small gaps when using the transcript for subtitles.